California College Republicans: The College Republican National Committee (CRNC) [1963-2019]

+College Republicans United (CRU) [2021-2023]

+Now without a national organization, CCR continued to operate for two years independently.
+However, the California Republican Party pressured CCR to rejoin a national organization, and without the CRNC, the only alternative at the time was a new national College Republican organization that was beginning to form, College Republicans United (CRU).

+Joining CRU with the goal of appeasing the CAGOP, CCR quickly found CRU to be riddled with scandal and poor leadership — and CCR unanimously voted to decharter, distance themselves, and become independent again in 2023.

+The College Republicans of America (CRA) [2023-present]

+Still under pressure from the California Republican Party to join a national organization and seeing the collapse of the CRNC, CCR members opted to help found the College Republicans of America (CRA) as a new national organization for College Republicans.
+According to the CRA themselves, "CRA is a PAC founded in 2023 by former leaders of the California College Republicans (CCR) and the Wisconsin College Republicans (WICR)."

+As of July 2024, CRA oversees over 100 chapters and has recruited "over 1,500 new freshmen across 21 different states."

 Activities

 CCR is primarily known for managing statewide get-out-the-vote efforts among its chapters, as well as its campus activism.
 At other times, CCR endorses candidates for office, pushes issue advocacy and lobbying efforts, hosts conservative guest speakers, and organizes social events and other recruitment activities.

 Chapters traditionally table on campus for recruitment.
 Members use door-to-door canvassing, phonebanking, and word of mouth to identify and register Republican voters.

 CCR, in particular, has been notable for its controversial campus activism events, including Affirmative action bake sales, pro-Trump chalking, and hosting provocative speakers like Rep. Paul Gosar.

-Governing Structure
+Governing structure

-State Organization
+State organization

 The leadership team of CCR makes up the state executive board, which includes a state chairperson and other officers as well as any subcommittees.
 The Board serves as the primary link between local university chapters and the California Republican Party.
 The state chairman, Committeeman, and Communications Director serve as representatives for CCR when dealing with the Republican Party and local media.
 The Chairman and Treasurer serve as representatives with state filings and governmental entities.

 Chapters that make up the state organization are divided into regions across California, of which there are eight.
 Each region is managed by a Regional Chair that is part of the executive board.
 The regions as of 2021 are: